AbdullahTamer27/diagnosis-datasets/ReadMe.md

 added.xlsx

-This file contains new data that has been added to the benchmarked dataset. merged.xlsx
+This file contains new data that has been added to the benchmarked dataset.

+merged.xlsx

 This file contains the merged dataset, combining the benchmarked dataset and the added dataset.
+Description

+preprocssed.xlsx

+This file contains the merged dataset after applying preprocessing to it.

 Description

 Benchmarked Dataset